 supplementary forms (property and property information etc.)) in order to

-provide all the supporting information that the Department of Water Affairs
+provide all the supporting information that the Department of Water and Sanitation

 requires.
 This information will enable us to build up a record of water use in

 the various catchments.